Structural properties in the diffusion of the solar photovoltaic in Italy: individual people/householder vs firms: The Markov model

 \subsection{Simulations}

-As described in the Introduction, we apply the Markovian model to the Domestic data, since it is natural to conjecture that procrastination, which is at the foundation of the choice to use a Markov chain, is proper of individuals like single people or householders (instead of companies, as discussed below in the section on MFGs).

-The Domestic time series requires a specification of the way we have obtained the data, from~\cite{GSE}.
-In the period 2010-2020 we have explicit values of the Domestic data; the total national data is divided in the four categories described in a previous section.
+As described in the section Introduction, we apply the Markov model to the ``Domestic" data, since it is natural to conjecture that procrastination, which is at the foundation of the choice to use a Markov chain, is proper of individual people or householders (instead of companies, as discussed below in Section \ref{sec:Meanfieldgameapproach}.)\\ The Domestic time-series requires a specification of the way we have obtained the data, from~\cite{GSE}.
+In the period 2010-2020 we have explicit values of the Domestic data; the total national data is divided in the four categories described in Section \ref{sect time-series}.
 In 2009 there is a different subdivision in categories from which we deduce that Domestic is approximately given by a certain percentage $p_{2009}$ of the total; we have used this datum in the plot.
-Concerning 2006-2008 we do not even have the percentage.

-We have used the mean field model of the previous section, namely the ordinary differential equation for the quantity $p_{G}\left( t\right) $, with the following values:
+Concerning 2006-2008 we do not even have the percentage.\\ We have used the \textcolor{black}{limit system}, i.e. the mean-field, derived in the previous section, namely the ordinary differential equation for the quantity $p_{G}\left( t\right) $, with the following values:

 and a constant connection in between, in absence of a better understanding of the intermediate period between the two different subsidy regimes.
 The result is shown in Figure \ref{fig:mf}.
 The values of $a\left( t\right) $ have been fitted, by an exponential fit with minimum mean square error, considering the two separate time periods; then they have been used in the differential equation model, with suitable initial condition.
 Since the fit in the period 2009-2012 may look arbitrary due to the smallness of the time series (only 4 values), we extrapolated values of the Domestic time series by using the proportion coefficient $p_{2009}$ also in the years 2006-2008.
 The fit of the first period is surprisingly the same (first three digits) hence it looks particularly stable.
 The result is shown in Figure \ref{fig:exp}.
 If we rely on this stable fit, we may guess that the increase of Domestic in the next few years would lead to an excellent performance, as the green extrapolation line of Figure \ref{fig:exp} shows.
 Unfortunately, it was decided to change the structure of the subsidies.